-Even when you’re weary at the end of a long day or scrambling to get another busy day underway, always bring your A-game when it comes to your young child’s bath time.
+Even when you’re weary at the end of a long day, you know to always bring your A-game to your baby’s bath time.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Sure, you and your kid get to play and bond during tub time.
 And it’s a big part of helping your baby wind down as part of their bedtime routine.

 But it’s also a time to keep your guard up.
 Because even if you don’t want to think about it too much, all that water and soap bubbles can be a recipe for slips, falls, burns and even drowning.